Liam Gallagher reworks 'Wonderwall' and 'Supersonic' in coronavirus hand-washing videos

-Liam Gallagher has reworked Oasis classics ‘Wonderwall’ and ‘Supersonic’ in order to teach people to wash their hands properly during the coronavirus pandemic.
+Liam Gallagher has reworked Oasis classics ‘Wonderwall’, ‘Supersonic’ and ‘Champagne Supernova’ in order to teach people to wash their hands properly during the coronavirus pandemic.

-Posting on Twitter, the former Oasis frontman shared two clips of him singing the iconic tunes – renamed ‘Wonderwash’ and ‘Soapersonic’ – while washing his hands, in a bid to convince his fans to follow suit.
+Posting on Twitter, the former Oasis frontman shared three clips of him singing the iconic tunes – renamed ‘Wonderwash’, ‘Soapersonic’ and ‘Champagne Soapernova’- while washing his hands, in a bid to convince his fans to follow suit.

 Reworking ‘Wonderwall’ with new lyrics, Gallagher sings: “Today’s gonna be the day that they’re gonna throw it back to you/ By now you should have somehow realised what you’ve got to do/ Wash your hands, scrubs your toes/ Scratch your arse and pick your nose/ C’mon, you know.”